gilburns/Installomator-wiki/Configuration-and-Variables.md

 ## Blocking Process actions

 The `BLOCKING_PROCESS_ACTION` variable controls the behavior of the script when it finds a blocking process running.
-The default value is `tell_user`
+The default value is `tell_user`.
+BLOCKING_PROCESS_ACTION prompts use AppleScript popups for interact with the user.

 - `ignore`: continue even when blocking processes are found.
 - `silent_fail`: Exit script without prompt or installation.